Probate Court

 Overview

-The word "probate" is derived from Latin words meaning "a thing that is approved" and "to test and find good."
 In Illinois, a Probate Court is a particular court which has power over the administration of the estates of deceased persons, as well as living persons whom the law recognizes as being unable to handle their own affairs (minors and adults with a disability).

 Handbook & Forms